pdg744/VonVibingMachine/genesis.md

-# Understanding and organizing Cursor rules
+# The Beginning of the VonVibingMachine
 _Exported on 6/27/2025 at 20:59:29 PDT from Cursor (1.1.5)_

 ---